KRNK: History

+KRNK has its origins in the summer of 1989, as a soft adult contemporary station known as Magic 94, with calls KMGW.
+The station was owned by Clear Channel Communications during this period.

-KRNK started out as KMGW "Magic 94", an adult contemporary radio station in the Summer of 1989.
-In the mid-1990s it became an alternative music station.
-Later in the decade it was re-branded as "Star 94" and converted back to its original AC format feeding programming from ABC Radio's "Hits & Favorites" network.
-It moved to its current location on the FM dial in 2001.
+The station was assigned the call letters KMLD on September 15, 1997.
+In the mid-1990s, it became an alternative music station.
+On August 31, 2001, the station changed its call sign to KMGW and was re-branded as "Star 94", converting back to its original AC format.
+The station was feeding programming from ABC Radio's "Hits & Favorites" network.

+The station moved to its current location on the FM dial in 2001.
 During the Christmas season local DJs broadcast holiday music.
 On September 22, 2008, at 6 a.m.
-Mountain Time, the radio station changed to its current classic rock format.
+Mountain Time, the radio station changed to its current classic rock format, and the calls were flipped to KRNK on September 3, 2009.
 Just before the switch the station allowed website visitors to vote for the new format, the station advertised several logos, all relating to the given format.

-The station was assigned the call letters KMLD on September 15, 1997.
-On August 31, 2001, the station changed its call sign to KMGW, on September 3, 2009, to the current KRNK.

-The station previously had featured Bob & Tom in the morning, but now only has local personalities The Jeff, T-Roy, and Jon Michaels.